 Karen and James planned the bathroom out with a bathroom fitter and came up with the following design:

-The overall look combines traditional touches like the nice plush chair, matching blinds and the glass vase with fresh flowers, with contemporary style products, such as the toilet, wall hung basin and shower.
+The overall look combines traditional touches like the side table, matching blinds and the glass vase with fresh flowers, with contemporary style products, such as the toilet, wall hung basin and shower.

 The colour scheme is simple yet fresh, with the on-trend green wall adding a touch of vibrancy along with matching towels and accessories.
 Probably the last thing you’ll have noticed are the safety features which have been seamlessly integrated into the whole design.
 However, before you start adding these, you’ll want to consider how they fit with your décor.